kus/cs2-modded-server/README.md

 ### Why can't I set the server to start automatically with a mod loaded
 Because the way the server is setup with several mods it's not possible.
 You can't use `+exec` in the server launcher as that executes to quick before SourceMod is loaded.
 You can monitor the server once it's started (via RCON) and then load a mod i.e. `exec gg.cfg`.

-### Loading Kreedz Climbing
-KZTimer can't be hot loaded anymore like every other mod in my collection [#12](https://github.com/kus/csgo-modded-server/issues/12).

-So the solution is to have it always load with the server, and based on the map type to unload it if it's not a KZ/bhop map.

-If you want to play KZ, you must do it as the first mod after the server has booted.
-You can't do it after another mod.
-So when the server starts up, via admin menu, RCON or server console run `exec kz`.

-If you want to play KZ AFTER having another mod already loaded (i.e. GunGame) you need to restart the server and then load it, you can do this by running the command `exec sourcemod/restart` via the admin menu (Server EXEC > Restart), RCON or from the server console.

 ### How do I restart the server quickly?
 Run the command `exec sourcemod/restart` via the admin menu (Server EXEC > Restart), RCON or from the server console.
 It is best to restart the server when changing between mods as some code/settings aren't fully removed when changing between mods.